tireddy2/draft-fossati-seat-early-attestation/draft-fossati-seat-early-attestation.md

    this case, the processing rules described below are followed.

-The evidence_proposal extension in the ClientHello indicates the Evidence types the client is able to provide to the server, when challenged using a CertificateRequest message.
+The evidence_proposal extension in the ClientHello indicates the Evidence types the client is able to provide to the server.
 If the server wants to request Evidence from the client, it MUST include the evidence_proposal extension in the EncryptedExtensions.
 This evidence_proposal extension in the EncryptedExtensions then indicates what Evidence format the client is requested to provide in an `Attestation` handshake message sent after the `Certificate` message.
-The Evidence contained in the CMW payload MUST include a secret derived from the TLS master secret and the message transcript up to ServerHello (see {{crypto-ops}}) in the TEE's signature, along with the client's TLS identity public key (TIK-C).
+The Evidence contained in the CMW payload MUST include a secret derived from the TLS main secret and the message transcript up to ServerHello (see {{crypto-ops}}) in the TEE's signature, along with the client's TLS identity public key (TIK-C).
 The value conveyed in the evidence_proposal extension by the server MUST be selected from one of the values provided in the evidence_proposal extension sent in the ClientHello.

-The server MUST also send a CertificateRequest message.
+If none

-If the server does not send a CertificateRequest message or none of the Evidence types supported by the client (as indicated in the evidence_proposal extension in the ClientHello) match the server-supported Evidence types, then the evidence_proposal
+of the Evidence types supported by the client (as indicated in the evidence_proposal extension in the ClientHello) match the server-supported Evidence types, then the evidence_proposal